TouK/nussknacker/docs/components/MachineLearning.md

 sidebar_title: "Machine Learning"
 ---

-## Prerequisites

-If you are new to Nussknacker please get familiar with basic terminology [basic terminology](/about/GLOSSARY) used by Nussknacker.
-Also, the introduction to Spell

 ## Overview

 Nussknacker can evaluate ML models using the Machine Learning component.
 Internally, the ML Enricher uses  [JPMML-Evaluator library](https://github.com/jpmml/jpmml-evaluator) to evaluate ML models.
 The ML Enricher is an Enterprise component of Nussknacker and requires a separate licence, contact info@nussknacker.io for more information.